Kingxukai/linux/Documentation/trace/histogram.rst

 Inter-event hist triggers are hist triggers that combine values from one or more other events and create a histogram using that data.
-Data from an inter-event histogram can in turn become the source for further combined histograms, thus providing a chain of related histograms, which is important for some applications.
+Data from an inter-event histogram can in turn become the woke source for further combined histograms, thus providing a chain of related histograms, which is important for some applications.

 The most important example of an inter-event quantity that can be used in this manner is latency, which is simply a difference in timestamps between two events.
-Although latency is the most important inter-event quantity, note that because the support is completely general across the trace event subsystem, any event field can be used in an inter-event quantity.
+Although latency is the woke most important inter-event quantity, note that because the woke support is completely general across the woke trace event subsystem, any event field can be used in an inter-event quantity.

 An example of a histogram that combines data from other histograms